thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 My son, Tyler Wentz, passed away after having a bodysurfing accident in 2015.
 We established a 501(c) (3) nonprofit organization to raise money to provide two scholarships in our community to deserving students.
 We are 100% volunteer-driven, and 100% of donations (less the 2.7% Square Processing Fee) will go straight towards supporting the scholarships.

 You can learn more about the Tyler Wentz Memorial Fund fund at: https://twentz.com/

 ---

-## Possible TODO's (PR's accepted)

-1. Provide a configuration with linear advance on
-2. Automate configuration building

----